Week two: Buy nothing new

 - Make a quiche, frittata, or fried rice to use up cooked meat and vegetables.

 Now that you've gained an understanding of your family’s food behaviours and eaten your way through your stockpiled food, it’s time to implement some new food-saving behaviours!
-Join Laura Geitz in week three of the challenge, which focuses on planning and shopping habits to reduce food waste.
+Week three of the challenge focuses on planning and shopping habits to reduce food waste.

 Stay up-to-date and help make Brisbane a cleaner, greener city by sending less to landfill by subscribing to the Clean and green in Brisbane e-newsletter.